~there are amazon affiliate links in this post~

 Lily James as Ella

-In the 2015 Cinderella, it didn’t operation in real world setting, it had a pseudo 1950’s design to the costume so everything looked integrated into a cohesive look.
+In the 2015 Cinderella, it didn’t operate in a “real world” setting, there was a pseudo 1950’s design to the costumes so everything looked integrated into a cohesive look.
 Belle’s ball gown is not integrated into movie’s larger style as it’s only looked to have a modern sensibility.

 Emma Watson as Belle 2017 Beauty and the Beast picture image